MAhad01/paraphraser_pegasus/README.md

-# Pegasus Paraphrasing with Hugging Face Transformers
+# Text Paraphraser using Pegasus

-This repository demonstrates how to utilize Google's Pegasus model for text paraphrasing using the Hugging Face Transformers library in Python.
+This NLP project utilizes Google's Pegasus model for text paraphrasing using the Hugging Face Transformers library in Python.
 Pegasus stands for Pre-training with Extracted Gap-sentences for Abstractive Summarization Sequence-to-sequence models, known for its effectiveness in generating high-quality paraphrases.

 ## Overview